themantho/circle_plot/README.md

 # circle_plot

+This repo provides an R example of a circle plot.

 ## Step 1: A gentle overview of graph theory terms and visualization

 See these articles for basic conceptual background and terminology before starting: